 Cons of visiting The Blue Lagoon

-As I mentioned, I would have quite happily spent the entire day in The Blue Lagoon and so with this in mind, I didn’t find the £61 entry fee (which included a towel, mud mask and free drink) that expensive.
-Though, those looking to visit Iceland on a budget may find the cost to visit The Blue Lagoon a tad on the expensive side.
-With this in mind, you may prefer to visit some of the Iceland’s natural hot springs for free or at a lower price.
+The prices to visit the Blue Lagoon are certainly more expensive than the Secret Lagoon in Iceland.
+However, as I mentioned previously, I would have quite happily spent the entire day in The Blue Lagoon and, so with this in mind, I didn’t find the £61 Blue Lagoon entry fee (which included a towel, mud mask and free drink) that expensive.
+Though, those looking to visit Iceland on a budget may find the cost to visit The Blue Lagoon a tad on the expensive side compared to the cost of the Secret Lagoon (which I share further down this post.)
+With this in mind, you may prefer to visit some alternatives to the Blue Lagoon and explore some of Iceland’s natural hot springs for free or at a lower price.

 2. Eating in The Blue Lagoon Restaurant will cost you an arm and a leg!